xiaoxianyu-office/mm/Skills/Targeters/BlocksInChunk.md

 ## Description
-Targets all the blocks in the targeted chunk
+Targets all blocks in a chunk relative to the inherited target(s)

 ## Attributes
 | Attribute | Aliases   | Description                                                          | Default |